 How to stay fit during your Camino trip

 Whether you chose to walk or cycle your chosen Camino de Santiago route, you’re in for a rewarding experience like no other.
-The journey is suitable for all age groups and fitness levels, but walking any long distance route is still a physical challenge.
-If you want to make the most of your journey there are a few key points you can follow that will leave you injury free and full of energy the entire way:
+The journey is suitable for all age groups and fitness levels, but walking any long-distance route is still a physical challenge.
+If you want to make the most of your journey there are a few key points you can follow that will leave you injury free and full of energy the entire way.
+Here are our top tips to stay fit while on the Camino:

 As the famous saying goes; “fail to prepare, prepare to fail”.
-You’ll need to walk at least 100km to receive your pilgrim certificate, and training for this should begin before you step foot on the trail.
-Our six-month fitness plan will give you all the tools you need to get your body ready for the trip.
+You’ll need to walk at least 100km to receive your Compostela certificate, and training for this should begin before you step foot on the trail.
+Our six-month fitness plan will give you all the tools you need to get your body ready for the trip and more importantly, to stay fit during your journey.
 You can download it here.
+You can also check out our Camino Fitness Bible for inspiration and planning.

 As you are enjoying your walk or cycle your muscles will be putting in a solid effort to carry your frame.
 This is no problem, it’s what your body was designed for but for most of us this level of activity will be unusual.
 Completing some simple stretching in the morning and at night will dramatically reduce your chance of muscle injury.
 We have put together a recommended stretches video which which will make sure you isolate the most important muscles .
 Believe us when we tell you, your legs will thank you for it.